America's oldest city has 450 years of ghosts. Walk St. Augustine's 13 documented stops. 5 free, no guide needed.

 The house at 14 St. Francis Street has stood through three centuries of occupation — Spanish, British, and American — making it the oldest surviving r...

-The St. Augustine ghost tour includes 13 documented haunted locations covering 219 years of documented history.
+The St. Augustine ghost tour includes 13 documented stops covering 219 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.